state-alchemists/zrb/README.md

 Zrb helps you to:

-- __automate__ day-to-day tasks
+- __Automate__ day-to-day tasks.
-- __generate__ projects or applications
+    - __Prepare__ and __run__ your applications with a single command.
-- __deploy__ your applications into Kubernetes.
+    -  __Deploy__ your applications with a single command.
+    - Perform data transformation.
+    - Etc.
+- __Generate__ projects or applications.

-You can also write your custom Zrb task definitions in [Python](https://www.python.org/), enhancing Zrb's base capabilities.
+You can also write custom task definitions in [Python](https://www.python.org/), enhancing Zrb's base capabilities.

+Defining your tasks in Zrb gives you several advantages because:

+- Every task has a __retry mechanism__.
+- Zrb handles your __task dependencies__ automatically.
+- Zrb runs your task dependencies __concurrently__.

 ## Zrb as A Task-Automation Tool

 At the very core, Zrb is a task automation tool.
 It helps you to automate some tedious jobs so that you can focus on what matters.

-Let's say you want to describe the statistics property of any public CSV.
+Let's say you want to be able to describe the statistics property of any public CSV dataset.
 To do this, you need to perform three tasks like the following:

 - Install pandas.
 - Download the CSV dataset (at the same time).
-- Show statistics properties of the CSV dataset you have downloaded previously.
+- Show statistics properties of the CSV dataset.

 ```
        🐼